imfizz/profilerapp/README.md

-# 🔴 Profiler App created using Python, Django and MySQL
+# 🔴 Profiler App created using Python, Django and MySQL [website link]

 ### This project consist of the following:
 - Login 💳